beatcracker/toptout/README.md

 ## Usage

 The core of this project is a [set of JSON files](data) which describe what telemetry is collected and what can be done to enable or disable it.
 What you can do with it is only limited by your imagination.
-Here are several examples to get you strated:
+Here are several examples to get you started:

 ### 📜 Awesome list